HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 1. to install the dualpanto framework firmware to the dualpanto devices, which is needed for running & developing apps/games (follow the setup section. the actual firmware installation is in step 5)
 2. to provide semi-automatic testing for the dualpanto device.
 This involves basic functionality checks of the hardware, the haptic rendering, communication protocol and the unity integration.
 A test will install a different testing firmware, which overwrites the dualpanto framework firmware. (follow "If something doesn't work, run these tests")

+The `readme` is therefore divided into two sections.
+If you have already set up your dualpanto, you can [skip to testing](#when-something-doesnt-work:-troubleshooting-with-tests).

-This project is work-in-progress.
-Welcome to contribute.
+#### This project is work-in-progress.
+You are welcome to contribute.

 ### For BIS participants
 Please check [BIS.md](BIS.md) first.
 That file also contains instructions for the weekly assignments.